 Liam: And then yes, this was all Vedic will be classified as Vedic or yogic meditation and it was 300 hours of that and three days of silence towards the end that was kind of a culmination.
-Three days of complete silence and the whole month I was off my phone, off of any electronics or communicating devices.
+After three days of complete silence and the whole month, I was off my phone, off of any electronics or communicating devices.
 So the mind, my mind became very clear, I felt very sharp at the end of that month.

 Host: Really?
 I can't even begin to think how you must've felt and I'm intrigued.
 Three days of silence?
 No external input, no phone, no computers, I’m assuming.

 Host: Outside contact, did you go to the store, just come back, or did you stay at one place?